JonsMendi/eye-able-chart/README.md

 ## Credits

-This app was created by [Your Name Here].
+This app was created by [João Borges Mendonça](https://jonsmendi.github.io/3d-portfolio-joaobmendonca/).